Public Info

 Professional Level: Licensed Personnel

-Classification: Part-time, prn, non-exempt (hourly)
+Classification: Full Time (30-40 hours/week), non-exempt (hourly)

-Compensation Range: $42-$45 per hour
+Compensation Range: $42-$45 per hour (bilingual candidates will receive a pay differential)

 Location: Chicago, Illinois